 Risk factor #2: Margin debt.
 Another indicator of potential trouble is margin debt.

-Debt levels as a percentage of market capitalization dropped over the past couple of months.
-While they are still close to all-time highs, clearly borrowers are derisking—which is a positive sign.
+Debt levels as a percentage of market capitalization ticked back down in response to the market recovery.
+Although margin debt is at the low end of recent history, it remains high by historical standards.
 The overall high levels of debt are concerning; however, as noted above, high risk is not immediate risk.

 For immediate risk, changes in margin debt over a longer period are a better indicator than the level of that debt.
 Consistent with this, if we look at the change over time, spikes in debt levels typically precede a drawdown.

-As you can see in the chart above, the annual change in debt as a percentage of market capitalization has ticked down in recent months, moving close to zero.
-So, this indicator is not signaling immediate risk.
-But the overall debt level remains very high, and we have seen something approaching a spike in recent months.
-As such, the risk level remains worth watching.
-We are keeping this at a yellow light.
+As you can see in the chart above, the annual change in debt as a percentage of market capitalization has continued to drop to well below zero over the past couple of months.
+This indicator is not signaling immediate risk and, in fact, is showing decreasing risk.
+Still, the overall debt level remains very high.
+As such, it is worth watching, so we are keeping this indicator at a yellow light, although there are real signs of improvement.

 Signal: Yellow light